 Center Of Excellence Primed To Revolutionize Youth Sports

 Youth sports are evolving at a rapid pace.
 The industry’s growth in terms of size, scope, and impact is striking.
-Close to 50 million kids will participate in organized youth sports by 2020, and their participation will generate upwards of $20 billion in economic activity.
+Close to 50 million kids participate in organized youth sports, and their participation generates upwards of $20 billion in economic activity.
 This has raised the stakes for youth sports organizers to provide a professional experience for players and parents.

 Integrating educational technology into the youth sports experience is one way that organizers are differentiating themselves in an increasingly competitive market.
 To understand this exciting new development in the youth landscape, we sat down with Francis Anzalone, the COO of Total Package Hockey (TPH).

 TPH was founded in 2001 with ambitions to one day be considered the world leader in positively impacting the lives of student-athletes through the game of hockey.
 To achieve this, they set out to impact student-athletes in three ways.
 Their gameplan places an emphasis on academics, mentorship, and athletics.
 The athletic component, in addition to games, includes elite prospects programs, tournaments, showcases, camps, and clinics.
 On the ice, TPH is nearly unrivaled.
 But it’s their innovation off the ice that is turning heads.

 — Total Package Hockey (@tphhockey) June 10, 2019

 “Sports are what bring people through the front door and gets them intrigued in your model,” said Anzalone.
 These young people want to become better hockey players.
 That ‘improvement’ element is what drives the initial interest.
 But our ability to impact a person and impact the student is what we believe pushes them out the back door ready to attack the ultimate game, and that’s the game of life,” continued Anzalone.